thenewvector/identifying-depression-with-rst/README.md

 ## Next Steps
 ### Working Right Now (in the dev branch)
 - [x] Prep a very basic pipeline (in a notebook) to run RST parsing on (all) the segmented texts in the corpus/corpora.
+(This is now finally done without the pareser panicking over some segments being over the 512-limit the parser's tokenizer uses; now on to building a complete module for parsing and extracting the relevant RST features for further analysis)
 - [ ] Complete the module extracting all the RST features to be used for analysis downstream (relations, directionality, EDU counts) and run the parser using the public functions of the module.
 - [ ] Extract all the RST features from the essays in the corpus/corpora.